 Conclusion

 Most people put way too much money into US stocks.
 More than that, conventional investment advice too heavily favors US stocks over international stocks.
-Americans should hold at most 50% of their stock investments in the US.
+Non-retired Americans should hold at most 60% of their stock investments in the US.
 We should probably hold less than that if our salary is tied to the US economy; and we should probably hold less still because the US stock market appears overvalued relative to other global markets.
 Exactly how much US stock you want to hold depends on your individual circumstances, but I personally aim to have about 25% of my stock holdings in the United States and 75% in other countries.

 Notes